How to accept stock donations: Easy steps for nonprofits

 First, a hands-off stock fundraising method in which you publish information and ask interested donors to navigate forms on their own creates a poor donor experience.

-Openly publishing this information without some kind of wall or lead capture page in place can also create a security risk, as financial information scraped online can fuel fraud.
+Openly publishing this information without some kind of wall or lead capture page in place can also create security risks, as financial information scraped online can enable fraud.

-More importantly for the long-term sustainability of your stock fundraising, however, stock gifts received this way are usually reported anonymously.
-Anonymous gifts mean that you can’t thank stock donors or actively build relationships with them, greatly complicating follow-up and stewardship.
+More importantly for the long-term sustainability of your stock fundraising, stock gifts received this way are usually reported anonymously.
+Anonymous gifts mean that you can’t thank or actively build relationships with stock donors, greatly complicating follow-up and stewardship.

 Plus, if your nonprofit prefers to immediately liquidate stock gifts (recommended to ensure maximum value), their impact will be delayed and their accounting will be complex.
 You’ll need to direct your broker to liquidate received gifts, potentially pay fees, and then wait for the net cash proceeds to transfer.

-The modern way to accept stock gifts: 4 steps
+How to accept stock donations the modern way: 4 easy steps

-Considering the drawbacks of the traditional stock fundraising process, how can you build upon its core steps to create a more intentional, positive, and secure experience?
+Considering the drawbacks of the traditional nonprofit stock donation process, how can you build upon its core steps to create a more intentional, positive, and secure experience?

 We recommend this easy approach:

-1. Use a stock giving tool to help facilitate the process.
+1. Use a stock giving tool to facilitate the process.

-Use a tool designed specifically for stock donation to streamline the process and improve the donor experience.
+Use a tool designed specifically for nonprofit stock donations to improve the donor experience.

 Platforms like FreeWill make it easy to address all the concerns discussed above.
 You can create a lead-capture page for stock donors, steward your relationships with ease, and automate form and receipt delivery.